Absurdities in Modern Physics:

 to a criterion of one cycle.
 Since the Heisenberg uncertainty

-is an arbitrary criterion that is one of the most important aspects of
+is an arbitrary criterion that is one of the most important

 the Copenhagen Interpretation